peggyo/tmp/Project steps.md

 1. Start your Cmdr Command Line tool.

-2. Move to your working directory where your assignment is located:
+2. In Command Line, change to the working directory where your assignment is located:
   - *C:\local$*`cd assignment-X`      // you may be nested several levels, such as C:\users\uname\cscie31\assignmentX

 3. Double check your files: